mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 ```

 {{<notice type="warning">}}
-**Note**: An annoying gotcha of Nix flakes is that Nix can't see files unless they're under source control by git.
+**Note**: An annoying gotcha of Nix flakes is that Nix can't see files unless they're under git source control.
 If you get error messages about "file not found," check that you've added the file to git.
 {{</notice>}}

 Finally, I build the package from source with `nix build`: